United States forms

 - After filing I-929 — I-485 may be the next step (Adjustment of status for derivative family members)

-- Failure to include a complete English translation for any non-English documents can result in processing delays.
+- Failing to include a complete English translation for documents not originally in English may result in processing delays.

-- Omitting evidence of extreme hardship can lead to processing delays or denial of the application.
+- Inadequate demonstration of extreme hardship could lead to delays or denial of the petition.

 - Using the wrong edition of the form.